 Playing for Change

-What I loved about this video is that musicians from all over the world are playing the same song.
+What I love about this video is musicians from all over the world are playing the same song.
 Giving the same message.
 Gritty to sophisticated, washboards to violins–it’s the same song and message.

 Kind of like all the people who believe in inclusion are playing the same song and giving the same message.

 Kind of like all the people around the world who are working to make the world an inclusive place for ALL people, including people with disabilities.

 The Inclusion Network

 Check out The Inclusion Network hosted by Jack Pearpoint.
 There are many friends there from TASH, Arc, and advocacy days gone by who have stood by me and other parents of people with severe disabilities.
 Just a few are John O’Brien, Connie Lyle O’Brien, Barb McKenzie, John McKnight… and Gail Jacobs.

 Our 45-year journey toward Inclusion has been long and hard.
 And when we look at Aaron’s current life, we don’t seem to have made much progress.
 We’ve done three MAPS and person-centered plans but they just ended up in Aaron’s chart with a bureaucratic check-mark that they were completed.